Thermodynamic Casimir Forces between a Sphere and a Plate: Monte Carlo Simulation of a Spin Model: Introduction

 where $R$ is the radius of the sphere, $D$ the distance between the plate and the sphere and $\Delta = D/R$.
 Note that in the literature often $D/\xi$, where $\xi$ is the bulk correlation length in the high temperature phase, is used instead of $t [D/\xi_{0,+}]^{1/\nu}$ as argument of the universal scaling function.
 The thermodynamic Casimir force is given by

 where $F(D,R,T)$ is the reduced free energy of the system.

 In the limit $D \ll R$, the function $K(x,\Delta)$ can be obtained from $\theta(t [L/\xi_{0,+}]^{1/\nu})$ by using the Derjaguin approximation (DA) \cite{Derja}.
 Instead, in the limit $D \gg R$ the small sphere expansion \cite{BuEi97} can be used.
 In ref. \cite{HaScEiDi98} the function $K$ is discussed for the case where both surfaces strongly adsorb the same component of the binary mixture.
 The behaviour of $K$ for three-dimensional systems for $D \simeq R$ is inferred from the exactly known one in two dimensions and from mean-field calculations.
+In ref. \cite{troendle} the thermodynamic Casimir force is discussed for colloids close to chemically patterned substrates.
+To this end the authors employ the Derjaguin approximation.
+They check the range of applicability of the Derjaguin approximation by using mean-field calculations.
+In section III of \cite{troendle}, they discuss for a start also homogeneous substrates.